 2) Earths Volume as sea level, plus the height Mount Everest, is calculated as follows:

 H(height of Mt Everest: 8.84803 km / 29,029 feet) + (Earth’s mean Radius: 6,371 km) = : 6379.84803 KM Radius

 Then use the same formula outlined above:

 This gives us a total Volume of:

-This is to have 29,029 feet of water above sea level.
-Hence this is the total cubic Volume of Earth if its volume were at the height of Mount Everest.
-But we need to find out how much volume of water is needed without including the current volume of Earth at sea level right?.
+This amounts to the total cubic Volume of Earth at the height of Mount Everest.
+However, we need to find out how much volume of water is needed without including the current volume of Earth at sea level right?.
 Yep!
 So on to step 3!

-3) So how much volume must we fill between sea level and the top of Mount Everest?
-Well, we have to subtract Earth’s mean volume at sea level from the total volume (Earth + Height of Mt Everest):
+3) So how much volume must we fill with water between sea level and to the top of Mount Everest?
+Well, we have to subtract Earth’s mean volume at sea level from the total volume of 1,087,726,253,231.91 cubic km’s, or Earth’s volume at sea level + the height of Mt.
+Everest):